Gentle Object Retraction in Dense Clutter Using Multimodal Force Sensing and Imitation Learning: Methods

 We use a Flexiv Rizon 4 arm with a 3D-printed end-effector for manipulation within the cabinet.
 The arm is controlled via a Robot Operating System (ROS) architecture that coordinates between the Flexiv software and each of the sensing modalities.
 The slender end-effector, as seen in \cref{fig:CoverFig}a, is equipped with a suction cup, an ``eye-in-hand'' fisheye camera that provides images as seen in \cref{fig:CoverFig}b, and two 49-element triaxial tactile sensors as presented in \cite{choi2022deep}.
 The minimum signal change that the tactile sensors can distinguish from noise while navigating the environment is $\approx0.5\,N$, and the measured triaxial contact forces can be represented with circles and arrows proportional to normal and shear force, respectively, as seen in \cref{fig:TactileRep}b, or as an RGB image, as shown in \cref{fig:TactileRep}c.

-In addition to camera and tactile information, we provide proprioception readings using the robot's joint encoders to form a quaternion representation of the robot's tool coordinate pose, which is located at the suction cup.
-We also use built-in Flexiv commands that leverage joint-torque sensing to determine the dynamics-compensated wrench, represented in the tool coordinate frame.
+In addition to camera and tactile information, we provide proprioception readings using the robot's joint encoders to form the tool coordinate pose (TCP), which is located at the suction cup and consists of the cartesian position concatenated with the quaternion orientation.
+We also use built-in Flexiv commands that leverage joint-torque sensing to determine the dynamics-compensated wrench, represented in the TCP frame.
 Considering the force components of this wrench (moments are small at the suction cup), the minimum signal change that can reliably be detected above noise due to motion of the arm is $\approx3.3\,N$.

 Inspired by \cite{huh2021multi}, we also provide a grasp acquisition metric derived from pressure readings on the suction line.
 Specifically, we represent pressure as a binary grasp acquisition value that goes high if the pressure reading drops below $-6.9$\,kPa ($-0.07$\,bar) gauge pressure.